OxiDD/oxidd-vis/README.md

 });
 ```

-In OxiDD-viz add a diagram source listening to `localhost:4000` and the diagram will automatically be read by the tool:
+In OxiDD-vis add a diagram source listening to `localhost:4000` and the diagram will automatically be read by the tool:

 ![Diagram syncing](docs/diagram-source.png)

-Alternatively, any tool can provide a BDD or MTBDD DDDMP file, which can be imported into OxiDD-viz manually.
+Alternatively, any tool can provide a BDD or MTBDD DDDMP file, which can be imported into OxiDD-vis manually.

 ## Project structure

-OxiDD-viz is divided into two parts:
+OxiDD-vis is divided into two parts:

 - The overall user interface, written in TypeScript using React, and
 - The diagram rendering an interactions, written in Rust rendered with WebGL